itineraries

 If you've ticked off the big landmarks and have extra time:

-• Plaza del Cabildo - Hidden circular plaza with antique and coin shops.
+Plaza del Cabildo is a hidden circular plaza with antique and coin shops.
 Enter through a narrow passageway near the Cathedral.

-• Convento de San Leandro - Buy sweets made by cloistered nuns through a revolving wooden drum.
+Convento de San Leandro lets you buy sweets made by cloistered nuns through a revolving wooden drum.
 The yemas de San Leandro (candied egg yolks) are famous.

-• Palacio de Las Duenas - Former home of the Duke of Alba, filled with art, antiques, and family memorabilia.
+Palacio de Las Duenas is the former home of the Duke of Alba, filled with art, antiques, and family memorabilia.
 Less crowded than Casa de Pilatos.

-• Hospital de los Venerables - 17th-century building with a stunning Baroque chapel and the Velazquez Centre art collection.
+Hospital de los Venerables is a 17th-century building with a stunning Baroque chapel and the Velazquez Centre art collection.

-• Museo de Bellas Artes - Spain's second-most important art museum after the Prado.
+Museo de Bellas Artes is Spain's second-most important art museum after the Prado.
 Works by Murillo, Zurbaran, and Velazquez.

-• Triana - Cross the river to this neighbourhood known for flamenco roots, ceramic workshops, and riverside tapas bars.
+Triana is across the river and known for flamenco roots, ceramic workshops, and riverside tapas bars.

 Book These Tickets in Advance